vapordao/vulcanizedb/documentation/custom-transformers.md

 # Custom Transformers
-When the capabilities of the generic `contractWatcher` are not sufficient, custom transformers tailored to a specific purpose can be leveraged.

-Individual custom transformers can be composed together from any number of external repositories and executed as a single process using the `compose` and `execute` commands or the `composeAndExecute` command.
+Individual custom transformers can be composed together from any number of external repositories and executed as a single process using the `compose` and `execute` commands.
 This is accomplished by generating a Go plugin which allows the `vulcanizedb` binary to link to the external transformers, so long as they abide by the [event transformer interface](../libraries/shared/factories/event/transformer.go) or the [storage transformer interface](../libraries/shared/factories/storage/transformer.go).